 These birds often return to the same nesting spot, year after year, sometimes even to where they themselves were hatched!

-Here their mother takes the goslings for a stroll!
+Here their mother takes the goslings for their dinner!

 As they grow, the little goslings can be seen following their parents in a procession around their territory.

 Birds in general, and Canada Geese in particular, form strong parent-child bonds and the goslings stay close to their parents.
 Problems can occur when parent birds are killed and their young are found and cared for by humans.